weng-lab/krews/docs/why_krews.md

 Krews currently supports the [Google Genomics Pipelines API](https://cloud.google.com/genomics/) as a first class citizen.
 It was the first integration written, and support was not shoe-horned into a model that does not support it well.
 It will take full advantage of the Pipelines API's ability to create and use exactly the VM you need for every task.
+It can also group many small tasks to run together easily.

 Not only that, but with the Pipelines API Krews can automatically create a "Master" VM, copy itself to the VM (via Google Cloud Storage), and run there completely.
 Logs for the master process and each krews task, Krews' state